AWS FSx for Lustre

 • Amazon FSx is accessible from Windows, Linux, and MacOS compute instances and devices.

-• Amazon FSx can connect the file system to EC2, VMware Cloud on AWS, Amazon WorkSpaces, and Amazon AppStream 2.0 instances.
+• Amazon FSx can connect the file system to EC2, VMware Cloud on AWS, Amazon WorkSpaces, Amazon AppStream 2.0, and Amazon ECS instances.

 • Amazon FSx was designed for use cases that require Windows shared file storage, like CRM, ERP, custom or .NET applications, home directories, data analytics, media, and entertainment workflows, web serving and content management, software build environments, and Microsoft SQL Server.